 EMF claim that oxo-bio is incompatible with a circular economy, but the opposite is true.
-Ordinary plastic and oxo-biodegradable plastic can certainly be recycled if collected, but what of the plastic on land or sea which cannot be collected?
+Ordinary plastic can certainly be recycled if it can be collected, but what of the plastic on land or sea which cannot be collected?
 If that plastic were oxo-bio it would complete the circle by being recycled back into nature by bacteria and fungi.

 It is said that oxo-bio products go against two core principles of the circular economy: designing out waste and pollution; and keeping products and materials in high-value use.
-However, Oxo-biodegradable plastic products can be redesigned, and they are not intended to be wasted - unlike "compostable" plastic, which is intended to be wasted by being converted into CO_2 in a composting facility.
-22
+However, these statements are not well founded.
+Oxo-biodegradable plastic products can be redesigned, and they are not intended to be wasted - unlike "compostable" plastic, which is wasted by being converted into CO2 in a composting facility.
 OBP can be reused and recycled during its useful life, and is designed to biodegrade only if it has not been collected for re-use and recycling, but has instead escaped into the open environment as litter.